 Give your body at least 6 weeks to recover before you start exercising.
 Ask your doctor when is the right time to start a mild workout.
 Discuss with your trainer on how you will progress from mild exercising to heavy workouts.
 Don’t be under the impression that you can shun those extra kilograms like how celebrity mums do.

-To prevent your milk supply from depleting drink plenty of water—eat a
+To prevent your milk supply from depleting drink plenty of water—eat a carb snack like baked potatoes, oats, almonds half an hour before your workout.

 3. Avoid Stressing Yourself